 The vision is also more holistic as it encompasses all gaseous fuels, including renewable and low carbon gases.
 Biogas, biomethane, renewable and low carbon hydrogen as well as synthetic methane (all together renewable and low carbon gases) are to fall under one common legislative framework.
-These gases still play a limited role in the energy mix, but the EC estimates that they could represent some two thirds of the gaseous fuels in the 2050 EU energy mix, with fossil gas combined with carbon capture and storage (CCS) representing the remainder.
-Likewise, although the share of biogas and biomethane is still limited, these gases build for a large part on proven and profitable technologies, while innovation will help scale them.
-Following the invasion of Ukraine by Russian forces and the consequent disturbances on the energy markets, the EU increased its targets for hydrogen and renewable gases as part of the REpowerEU Plan.
-Such high level of ambition raises questions of source of supply, both domestic and imported, with a possibly intense global competition for decarbonised carriers in the years to come.
-For the competition of the carbonised carriers in the years to come.
+These gases still play a limited role in the energy mix, but the EC estimates that they could represent some two thirds of the gaseous fuels in the 2050 EU energy mix, with fossil gas combined with carbon capture and storage (CCS) representing the remainder.7 Likewise, although the share of biogas and biomethane is still limited, these gases build for a large part on proven and profitable technologies, while innovation will help scale them.8 Following the invasion of Ukraine by Russian forces and the consequent disturbances on the energy markets, the EU increased its targets for hydrogen and renewable gases as part of the REpowerEU Plan.9 Such high level of ambition raises questions of source of supply, both domestic and imported, with a possibly intense global competition for decarbonised carriers in the years to come.10